-- eVisa or Visa On Arrival30 daysVisa on arrival is available at international airports Luangphabang, Pakse, Savannakhet and Vientiane, and at 4 land borders Friendship Bridge,
+- eVisa or Visa On Arrival30 daysVisa on arrival is available at Luangphabang, Pakse, Savannakhet and Vientiane international airports, the 4 Thai-Lao Friendship Bridges,

-eVisa may be used to enter Laos through the following entry points — Wattay International Airport and the First Thai–Lao Friendship Bridge
+eVisa may be used to enter Laos through Wattay International Airport and the First Thai–Lao Friendship Bridge.

-Entry points Lalai, Lantui, Meuang mom, Pakxan, and Phoudou are open only to visa holders.
+The Lalai, Lantui, Meuang mom, Pakxan, and Phoudou border crossings are open only to visa holders.